damsarasam/Text-classification-with-KNN/README.md

-Certainly!
-Below is a README template for the described code snippet:

----

 # Text Classification with K-Nearest Neighbors (KNN)

 This repository contains code for performing text classification using the K-Nearest Neighbors (KNN) algorithm.
 The code preprocesses text data, trains a KNN classifier, evaluates its performance, and makes predictions on new data.